Abhinav-Khot/NNE-editor/README.md

 ###  Prerequisites

-Before getting started with NNE-editor, ensure you have `npm` installed.
+Before getting started with NNE-editor, ensure you have `node` and `npm` installed.

 ###  Installation